Goals of the Mautic Security Team

 If you discover or learn about a potential error, weakness, or threat that can compromise the security of Mautic and is covered by the Security Advisory Policy, we ask you to keep it confidential and submit your concern to the Mautic security team.

-Do not post it in Github, the forums, or or discuss it in Slack.
+Do not post it in Github as a general issue or pull request, on the forums, or or discuss it in Slack.

 How are security issues resolved?

 The Mautic Security Team are responsible for triaging incoming security issues relating to Mautic core and officially supported plugins, and for releasing fixes in a timely manner.